Plastic pollution: Types of plastic debris

+Plastic can be found off the coast of some islands because of currents carrying the debris.
+Both mega- and macro-plastics are found in packaging, footwear, and other domestic items that have been washed off of ships or discarded in landfills.
+Fishing-related items are more likely to be found around remote islands.

 Plastic debris is categorized as either primary or secondary.
 Primary plastics are in their original form when collected.
 Examples of these would be bottle caps, cigarette butts, and microbeads.
 Secondary plastics, on the other hand, account for smaller plastics that have resulted from the degradation of primary plastics.